3 Changes to Itemized Deductions Under Tax Reform Bill

 The TCJA enhanced the deduction for charitable contributions by raising the limit that can be contributed in any one year.
 The limit is now 60% of adjusted gross income, up from 50%.

 For the 2015 tax year, 82% of taxpayers who itemized claimed a charitable contribution.
-So, if you can still itemize, you can continue to deduct charitable contributions, but it only reduces your taxes if all your itemized deductions exceed the newly raised standard deduction.
+So, if you can still itemize, you can continue to deduct charitable contributions, but doing so only reduces your taxes if all your itemized deductions exceed the newly raised standard deduction.

-Some taxpayers who have lost the value of some deductions (such as the state and local tax deduction) may make up the difference by contributing more to their favorite charity so they can continue itemizing.
+Some taxpayers who have lost the value of some deductions (such as the state and local tax deduction) may make up the difference by contributing more to their favorite charity so they can continue to claim itemized deductions after tax reform.

-SALT, mortgage interest, and charitable contributions are among the most widely claimed deductions, but the list of deductions that were allowable before 2018 was much more extensive.
-Gone in 2018 are deductions for unreimbursed employee expenses, tax preparation fees and other miscellaneous deductions.
+SALT, mortgage interest, and charitable contributions are among the most widely claimed deductions, but the list of itemized deductions allowable before 2018 was more extensive.
+Gone in 2018 are itemized deductions for unreimbursed employee expenses, tax preparation fees and other miscellaneous deductions.
 Also gone is the deduction for theft and personal casualty losses, although certain casualty losses in federally declared disaster areas may still be claimed.

-For taxpayers who used to itemize, it may no longer make sense if the new higher standard deduction exceeds what their itemized deductions would have been.
+For taxpayers who used to claim itemized deductions, it may no longer make sense after tax reform if the new higher standard deduction exceeds what their itemized deductions would have been.

 For example, suppose in 2017 a taxpayer who files as Single had itemized deductions of $9,200, or $2,850 more than the standard deduction of $6,350.
 Suppose in 2018 this taxpayer again has $9,200 in expenses that would have been deductible in 2017.
 With a new, higher standard deduction of $12,000, the taxpayer can deduct $2,800 more using the standard deduction than by itemizing.